hasinhayder/essential-jquery-plugins/readme.md

 [JoyRide - Feature Tour Plugin](http://zurb.com/playground/jquery-joyride-feature-tour-plugin): As said, it's a beautiful feature tour plugin by Zurb.
 [Hubspot Messaging Library](http://github.hubspot.com/messenger/): To show transactional messages in your app
 [Bootrtrap Progressbar](http://www.minddust.com/bootstrap-progressbar/bootstrap-3.1.0.html): Animated progressbar that is compatible with bootstrap 3x
 [Prezento](http://ivaldi.github.io/prezento/): Show off your responsive web designs.
 Include the plugin, apply the settings and you're ready to impress your visitors!
+[FixTop](http://nnattawat.github.io/fixtop/): A jQuery plugin to fix DOM element to the top when a page scrolls to its position